How Long Is A Half Marathon?

 Or, to make it even more real, you’re looking at about 20,000 steps.
 (Yes, I checked my watch during my race—it’s a lot of steps.)

-I won’t sugarcoat it—it can be tough, especially if you’re new to endurance running.
+I won’t sugarcoat it—it can be hard, especially if you’re new to endurance running.

-If you’re a beginner, start with the couch to a half marathon plan.
+If you’re new to running, a couch-to-half-marathon plan is a good place to start.
 During this plan, you start with easier sessions that consist of walking and running; then, you build up your weekly volume over long weeks up to the event.

-This allows you to gradually build your endurance without risking injury or burnout.
+This way, you can build up your endurance gradually and avoid injury or burnout

 What’s more?